-Verify if the coordinates match or do not match using the syntax of groupId:artifactId:version.
+Verify if the coordinates for a component match or do not match (e.g. groupId:artifactId:version).

 The coordinates may be fixed, or a wildcard can be used.
 For example, org.sonatype.com:nexus-indexer:1..
 Here, components with a groupId of org.sonatype.com, an artifactId of nexus-indexer, and any version starting with 1. would be matched.